 Two weeks before the end of July I opened the newspaper and found a call to submit for a writing competition in French… so I said to myself, why not, because nothing is better than a writing challenge that can help me test my capacity of finishing a piece of work in time.
 And I was able to finish writing the story to send it one day before the date of closing.
-My story is not grammatically perfect, for I did not have enough time to edit the story well, but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, marvelled by what she had to say.
+My story is not grammatically perfect, for I didn’t have enough time to re-edit it, but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, marvelled by what she had to say.

 I am realistic… I know that I won’t get the first prize, the money that could have helped me publish my first book, the consecration that would have tripled my determination to write more, simply because there are far more better writers than me that’ll take part in this inter-oceanic writing competition.
-Nevertheless, I think what’s more important here is that I’ve tried my best to circulate this story, and that I’ve dared to participate in such a prestigious competition.
+Nevertheless, I’m proud of myself to have dared to participate in such a prestigious contest.

 I won’t tell you that writing in English is easier than that of writing in French… nope, not at all, for the English vocabulary is so rich that there is a word to describe your every action and the least object there is, and I have a very hard time looking for the right words that would help me construct the needed sentences or lines.
 But still, the English grammatical rules are a little bit less complicated than that of the French, that’s why I preferred to go with the English language.